Enfield, Connecticut

 Comfort Keepers In-Home Care in Enfield, Connecticut.

 Sadly, seniors are the preferred targets for many con artists and scammers.
-Seniors who live alone are especially vulnerable, so it's easy for strangers to trick them.
+Living alone, seniors are especially vulnerable, so it's easy for strangers to trick them.
 If you notice your loved one has new friends, try to get to know them better and see if they mean well.
 Often, widows and widowers are more vulnerable than elderly married couples.
 Scammers usually read the obituaries and take advantage of the grieving widow or widower by claiming the deceased owes them money.
-Sometimes, even family members or friends may be the ones taking advantage of the situation.
+Sometimes, even family members or friends may take advantage of the situation.
 Seniors who use at home elder care have an added layer of protection.
 When caregivers engage seniors in conversations and a comment about a business or friend asking for money is made, a caregiver will let you know so you can find out more.

-The most common types of fraud are different investment schemes, Medicare, and health care fraud, reverse mortgage scams, telemarketing, Internet fraud, and sweepstakes and lottery scams.
-It is important to talk to your loved one about these frauds so he or she can recognize suspicious offers and avoid them.
-Our at home elder care services can provide a detailed explanation of common frauds for you or a senior loved one.
-It is also important to inform seniors not to give personal information to anybody.
+The most common types of fraud are different investment schemes, Medicare, health care fraud, reverse mortgage scams, telemarketing, Internet fraud, sweepstakes, and lottery scams.
+It is essential to talk to your loved one about these frauds so he or she can recognize suspicious offers and avoid them.
+Our at home elder care services can provide a detailed explanation of common fraud for you or a senior loved one.
+It is also vital to inform seniors not to give personal information to anybody.
 This way, you can protect your loved one and reduce the risk of financial abuse.

-In case your loved one is victimized, immediately call Adult Protect Services (APS) or the Eldercare Locator toll.
+Call Adult Protective Services (APS) or the Eldercare Locator toll-free if your loved one is victimized.
 If you suspect someone has stolen your loved one’s bank account, you should cancel any debit or credit cards linked to the stolen account and reset the personal identification numbers.